 In addition to the social worker based in the local authority where the young person ordinarily resides, prison-based social work services are available.
 Further information on the roles and responsibilities of these services are detailed in the National Objectives for Social Work Services in the Criminal Justice System: Standards – Throughcare.

-Where applicable, the Positive Futures Plan, Risk and Needs Assessment and plans will be reviewed regularly by the young person and their Personal Officer and be shared with others – including the Lead Professional – so that changes are reflected in the Child’s Plan.
+The Positive Futures Plan will be reviewed regularly by the young person and their Personal Officer and be shared with others – including the Lead Professional – so that changes are reflected in the Child’s Plan.

 Enhanced Integrated Case Management (ICM): after the initial case conference, there will be an annual case conference between 11 and 13 months and annually thereafter.

 Risk Management Team (RMT): for young people who have progressed to the stage where community access may be appropriate (for example through escorted visits home, work placements and eventual unescorted home leaves) and/or have additional needs in terms of their management, this multi-disciplinary body will review their case.
 The RMT sits weekly in HMYOI Polmont and fortnightly in HMP & YOI Cornton Vale.

 For young people subject to an Order for Lifelong Restriction (OLR):